tomjoht/simplifying-complexity/_docs/hiding-complexity.md

 ---
-title: Hiding complexity through JavaScript show/hide elements
+title: "Principle 10: Hide complexity with UX design (such as through JS or CSS)"
 permalink: hiding-complexity.html
-published: false
 ---

 {: .principle}